Kevin Spacey in court Monday on sexual assault charge

-NANTUCKET, Mass. — Kevin Spacey must stay away from the young man who accused him of groping him at a Massachusetts bar in 2016, a judge ordered Monday.
+NANTUCKET, Mass. — Lawyers for Kevin Spacey entered a not guilty plea on his behalf in Massachusetts court Monday on charges he groped an 18-year-old busboy in 2016.

 The disgraced actor was arraigned on a charge of felony indecent assault and battery during a hearing at Nantucket District Court.
-He did not enter a plea.
 The judge set another hearing for March 4.
 Spacey does not have to appear, the judge ruled, but said he needs to be available by phone.

+Spacey must stay away from his accuser and his accuser's family, the judge also ordered.

-The judge granted a request by Spacey's lawyers to preserve the victim's cellphone data for six months after the alleged assault.
-Spacey Attorney Alan Jackson said there is data that is "likely exculpatory" for Spacey.
+The judge granted a request by Spacey's lawyers to preserve the victim's cellphone data from the six months following the alleged assault.
+Spacey's attorney Alan Jackson said there is data that is "likely exculpatory" for Spacey.

 The hearing comes more than a year after a former Boston TV anchor accused the former "House of Cards" star of sexually assaulting her son, then 18, in the crowded bar at the Club Car, where the teen worked as a busboy.

-Note: This story has been corrected to show that Spacey's lawyers entered a not guilty plea on his behalf instead of Spacey not entering a plea.